 The Conference has clear value as an experiment in novel, more participatory forms of participation in the EU legislative process.
 It aims to bridge an often perceived chasm between citizens’ lives and the bureaucratic process happening in Brussels.
 Yet, the project already shows some challenges and grey areas.

 First, there is the “AI moderator” – an algorithm that will filter and select issues submitted on the platform.
 How will it function, and who will design it?
 There is currently little clarity on this technical aspect.
-This creates an opportunity for conducting a state of the art, transparent implementation of an automated decision-making system, based on algorithmic impact analysis.
+This creates an opportunity for conducting a state-of-the-art, transparent implementation of an automated decision-making system, based on algorithmic impact analysis.
 But it also creates a risk of bias.

 Second, the setup of the Conference seems to include only those citizens that have the capacity to attend the selected panels and discussion.
 This suggests that anti-mainstream voices, which are conventionally located on the fringes of the electoral spectrum, are likely to be left aside.
-However, if the future of Europe is to be debated on, they need to be taken into consideration as they are oftentimes associated with Eurosceptic stances.
+However, if the future of Europe is to be debated, they need to be taken into consideration as they are oftentimes associated with Eurosceptic stances.

 Finally, one crucial point concerns online democratic methods of citizens’ participation in the EU policy process.
-Previously, these were mainly taking place via European citizens’ initiatives, where 1 million citizens from at least seven Member States could ask the European Commission to propose legislation in areas that fall within its competences.
-In this light, it thus seems that CoFoE makes a step further, by introducing the online sphere – and an online platform – as a means to get EU citizens closer to its Institutions.
+Previously, these were mainly taking place via European citizens’ initiatives, where 1 million citizens from at least seven Member States could ask the European Commission to propose legislation in areas that fall within its competencies.
+In this light, it thus seems that CoFoE makes a step further by introducing the online sphere – and an online platform – as a means to get EU citizens closer to its Institutions.
 Francesca Bria describes this as an important shift from Big Tech to Big Democracy, with online engagement shifting from the private to the public sphere.

 EU politicians leading this process speak of a New Push for European Democracy, where citizens can greatly engage in policy shaping beyond voting in elections every 5 years.
 Whether this push happens will ultimately depend on the scale of engagement.
 Currently, 13000 citizens have submitted 3000 ideas.
 It is a good start, but a far cry from mass, EU-level participation.
-Success will also depend on how seriously EUpolicymakers will consider these crowdadvocated policy proposals.
+Success will also depend on how seriously EU policymakers will consider these crowdadvocated policy proposals.

 Finally, a note should be made on the choice of tools for the platform.
 EU policymakers themselves underline the fact that the Conference runs on a European, open source solution.
 It is an important signal that an open and sovereign platform can be built.
 But the source code is not yet available, and not all components – such as the machine translation system – meet this standard.
 Most importantly, we hope that the “AI moderator” will be designed and built in accordance with these principles.

 Ultimately, the project will only be successful if it engages European citizens.
 The official Communication describes success as dependent on effective communication of the process by EU institutions, to Europeans.
-But in reality success depends on us – the citizens.
+But in reality, success depends on us – the citizens.
 Are we ready to join a deliberation platform the way we join other social media, and post about political ideas?